War-Nugget/Wildlife-Census/README.md

-# Price-of-Crime - Housing-Price-vs-Crime-Rates-Map
+# Wildlife Census

 An easy to use reference for users to search home prices vs. crime rates in a defined geographic search area.

 # Description:

-An interactive web application that will allow the user to map crime data over housing price maps in order to make informed decisions on where to purchase housing or investment properties.
-Uses the Zillow API and housing price maps combined with area crime maps to create a base crime level score based on user search input.
+An interactive web application that will allow the user to wildlife density based on an input search location.

 # User Story:

-As a prospective homebuyer,
+As a user,

-I want to be able to see housing prices and crime data for the properties I am interested in,
+I want to be able to see wildlife density on a specific species, cross referenced with location.

-So that I can make an informed decision about where to live and / or invest in property.
+So that I can know what animals are concentrated in the area that I live.

 # API’s used:

-Zillow

-Crime-o-meter / FBI Crime Stats
-Or
-Arc GIS Crime Risk Map = Relative Risk based on annual data
+Arc GIS